le-phare/import-bundle/README.md

 # Le Phare Import Bundle

-This bundle provides a way of importing CSV files (as well as XLS or text files) into a MySQL or PostresSQL database.
+This bundle provides a way of importing CSV files (as well as XLS or text files) into a MySQL or PostgresSQL database.

 ## Contents